MarkPearlCoZa/Blog_General/_posts/2015-08-10-Four-Stages-Of-Naming.md

 There are only two hard things in Computer Science: cache invalidation and naming things -- Phil Karlton
 </blockquote>

 I first read about the concept of different stages of naming on [J. B. Rainsberger's blog](http://www.jbrains.ca/permalink/the-four-elements-of-simple-design) in 2015.
-At the time I had already recognized that my brain was going through different stages when I was naming things (methods, variables, tests etc.) although ironically I hadn't yet been able to put specific names to each stage yet.
+At the time I had already recognized that my brain was going through different stages when I was naming things (methods, variables, tests etc.) although ironically I hadn't been able to put specific names to each stage.

 ### Moving from zero to four stages ###